studio-thgie/phd.thgie.ch/notes/hist_jeu_unil_2023/hist_jeu_unil_2023_notes.md

 - 15'000 - 20'000 Zeichen
 - toujours sourcer
 - 7 Minuten des presentation

+## 2023-12-18
+- generally perceived as shooting
+- not much about the game, except for a brief description of it's looks and game mechanics
+- part of a larger campaign

+## 2023-12-13
+- feedback in course:
+	- the game inscribes itself in a large history of reproducing rassist stereotypes
+	- is this a first, where did it take influence from? how did it influence the gamescape?
+	- how do we talk (publicly) about difficult games as this, how do we treat such games in terms of heritage and preservation?

 ## 2023-12-06
 The last few days I was thinking about Minarett Attack and extrem right rhetoric today and came up with some theses.